ByteworksHomeLab/spring-ai-lab/README.md

 export Groq_API_KEY=my-grok-api-key
 ```

 Use any credentials you want for Postgres, plus the Groq and OpenAI API keys created above.
-The `gitignore` file already contains and entry for a file named `.env.sh.` Use the ". ./path" syntax on Mac or Linux to add the environment variables to the terminal session, as shown here:
+The `gitignore` file already contains and entry for a file named `env.sh.` Use the ". ./path" syntax on Mac or Linux to add the environment variables to the terminal session, as shown here:

 ```shell
 . ./env.sh